jasperproject/jasperproject.github.io/documentation/software/index.md

 The process is fairly self-explanatory: fill in the requested information, or hit 'Enter' to defer at any step.
 The resulting profile will be stored as a [YML](http://fdik.org/yml/) file at _profile.yml_.

 **Important**: _populate.py_ will request your Gmail password.
-Of course, this is purely optional.
-Providing this password will allow Jasper to report on incoming emails, etc., but be aware that the password will be stored as plaintext in _profile.yml_.
+Of course, this is purely optional and will never leave the device.
+This password allows Jasper to report on incoming emails _and_ send you text or email notifications, but be aware that the password will be stored as plaintext in _profile.yml_.
+The Gmail _address_ can be entered alone (without a password) and will be used to send you notifications if you configure a Mailgun account, as described below.

+<h3 class="linked" id='mailgun'><a href="#mailgun" title="Permalink to this headline">Mailgun as a Gmail alternative</a></h3>

+If you'd prefer not to enter your Gmail password, you can setup a free [Mailgun](https://mailgun.com/) account that Jasper will use to send you notifications.
+It's incredibly painless and Jasper is already setup for instant Mailgun integration.
+Note that if you don't enter your Gmail _address_, however, Jasper will only be able to send you notifications by text message (as he won't know your email address).

+In slightly more detail:

+1. Register for a free Mailgun account.
+2. Naivigate to the "Domains" tab and click on the sandbox server that should be provided initially.
+3. Click "Default Password" and choose a password.
+4. Take note of the "Default SMTP Login" email address.
+5. Edit your _profile.yml_ to read:

+       ...
+       mailgun:
+           username: postmaster@sandbox95948.mailgun.org
+           password: your_password
+6. Enjoy your notifications.

 <h3 class="linked" id='facebook-tokens'><a href="#facebook-tokens" title="Permalink to this headline">Facebook tokens</a></h3>